Is BlackRock Inc Stock Halal To Invest In?

 When evaluating BlackRock Inc.’s revenue segments from a Shariah compliance perspective, it is essential to assess the nature of the activities and whether they align with Islamic finance principles.
 Below is an explanation of each revenue segment and its relevance to Shariah compliance:

-Tricky Areas From Shariah Perspective
+Tricky Areas From a Shariah Perspective

 When assessing BlackRock Inc.’s operations from a Shariah compliance perspective, there are several “tricky areas” to consider: